Aston Villa 0-1 West Ham: Your views

 - Published

-We asked for your comments after West Ham's 1-0 win at Aston Villa on Sunday.
+We asked for your comments on Aston Villa's performance after they lost 1-0 to West Ham at Villa Park on Sunday.

 Here are some of your thoughts: